quilaquedi/word-trail/scripts/README.md

 - Add all words in the text to the `words` store.
 - Add surrounding context for all words in the text to the `contexts` store.
 - Compute distances between all new word pairs in the words store and add them to the `distances` store.

-All stores are currently .csv files but may become database tables in the future.